xieKKKi/MotionBEV/README.md

         text-align: center;">Overview of MotionBEV.</span>
 </p>

-We achieve leading performance on [SemanticKITTI-MOS benchmark](http://semantic-kitti.org/tasks.html#mos), with 75.8% IoU (combine semantics) for moving class and an average inference time of 23ms (on an RTX 3090 GPU).
+We achieve leading performance on [SemanticKITTI-MOS benchmark](http://semantic-kitti.org/tasks.html#mos), with 75.8% IoU (combined semantics) for moving class and an average inference time of 23ms (on an RTX 3090 GPU).
 See the [competition website](https://codalab.lisn.upsaclay.fr/competitions/7088).
 <p align="center">
         <img src="imgs/leaderboard.png" width="60%">
 </p>